On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Discussion

 \subsubsection{Guideline 1: Validation and Standardization}

 We analyzed the share of validated questionnaires in popular XAI evaluation metrics.
 Our research indicates that validated questionnaires are used sparingly at present.
 This is also in line with the findings of related reviews (e.g. \cite{sentHumancenteredEvaluationExplainable2024, naveedOverviewEmpiricalEvaluation2024}).
 The absence of questionnaire validation is a significant issue, as it leaves open the possibility that the intended construct is not accurately measured \cite{taherdoostValidityReliabilityResearch2016}.
 This can result in flawed interpretations and design decisions.
 Furthermore, this can hinder the comparability of user evaluation studies.
-We therefore advise to use validated questionnaires, such as the explanation satisfaction scale by Hoffman \cite{hoffmanMetricsExplainableAI2018}.
+We therefore advise to use validated questionnaires, such as the explanation satisfaction scale by Hoffman \cite{hoffmanMetricsExplainableAI2019a}.
 Another recommendation is the standardization of the user testing.
 This can involve standardizing qualitative user interviews by utilizing pre-defined questions, as well as standardizing the whole study procedure.
 Standardizing user testing enhances the comparability of results by ensuring that users receive consistent instructions and questions and are subject to comparable procedures.
 Furthermore, it can facilitate reporting of the study methodology, which is another area of improvement in the current XAI evaluation literature.
+Selecting validated instruments should be guided by the design goal under evaluation: for instance, the TXAI trust scale supports assessing \textit{responsibility} in AI novices, while the TAM intention-to-use sub-scale supports evaluating \textit{acceptance}.